 - The Mellon-CES Dissertation Completion Fellowships in European Studies from the Council for European Studies provide $27,000 stipends to graduate students completing dissertations on topics with significant overlap with European studies.
 To be eligible to apply, students must be U.S. citizens or permanent residents, at the ABD stage, have no more than one full year of dissertation work remaining at the beginning of the fellowship year, and have exhausted the dissertation completion funding from their academic departments.
 The deadline to submit an application for the 2021-22 academic year is January 15, 2021.

 - Pre-dissertation graduate students working on European anthropology may apply for the SAE-CES Pre-Dissertation Research Fellowship to receive a $5,000 stipend to support two months of dissertation research in Europe.
 Eligible applicants must be enrolled in a doctoral program, not have completed the majority of their doctoral coursework, and not have completed significant dissertation research in Europe.
 Applications are typically due in mid-February.

-In addition to occasional calls for faculty travel grants and contributions to grant proposals, the EU Center is also excited to offer the Larry Neal Prize for Excellence in EU Scholarship.
-Thanks to generous funding from the European Commission’s Jean Monnet Center of Excellence (JMCE) grant, the Center is soliciting submissions of both outstanding books and articles that address current issues faced by the European Union or in transatlantic relations.
-Submissions are encouraged from all disciplinary fields.
+In addition to occasional calls for faculty travel grants and contributions to grant proposals, the EU Center is also pleased to offer the Larry Neal Prize for Excellence in EU Scholarship.
+Eligible submissions for the Larry Neal Prize include books and articles from all disciplinary fields that address current issues faced by the European Union or in transatlantic relations.
 To learn more about eligibility and the nomination process, see the previous call for submissions here.
 Learn more about the winners of the 2020 Larry Neal Prize here.